 Next generation cars are expected to possess several features.
-Of these, connected cars, smart technology, fuel efficiency and lightweight are foremost.
+Of these, connected cars, smart technology, fuel efficiency, and lightweight are foremost.
 During the e-car hype ending 2011, one of the major focus areas was the weight of the car.
-However, while there is a consistent demand for integration of decreased weight in new launches, over the succeeding years, car manufacturers have been lessening focus on integrating a decrease in weight of cars in new products.
-The global market for lightweight cars is estimated to be worth USD XX billion in 2014 and is expected to increase to USD XX billion by 2020, at a CAGR of 5.8%.
+However, while there is a consistent demand for integration of decreased weight in new launches, over the succeeding years, car manufacturers have been lessening the focus on integrating a decrease in weight of cars in new products.
+The global lightweight cars market is estimated to be worth USD XX billion in 2015 and is expected to increase to USD XX billion by 2022, at a CAGR of 5.8%.
 Currently, the market for lightweight vehicles is largely driven by regulatory authorities pushing for fuel efficiency.
 The EU has devised a roadmap moving to a competitive low-carbon economy by 2050.
 Furthermore, North America is driven by the increasingly strict fuel economy standards of the US CAFE requirements which are also being adopted by Canada and Mexico.

-The ideal materials for lightweight cars in this market include aluminium, high strength steel and magnesium.
+The ideal materials for lightweight cars market includes aluminium, high strength steel, and magnesium.
 In the luxury segment, carbon fiber cars, like the ones produced by BMW, are no longer expensive and are increasingly being used in mass car production.
 The most popular material currently is “material-mix”, an innovative mix of materials to enable affordability of lightweight cars.
 The recent Global Automotive Lightweight Materials Initiative (GALM) has boosted the research and popularity of this material mix.
 Another method of decreasing the weight of cars is through downsizing engines.

 Who should be interested in this report?